 See Also: Administrator, Model Designer, Advanced Contributor

 SQL is a language for Relational Databases.
 A SQL Rule is a script written with raw T-SQL code to perform actions within an Application.
-As all the data that powers the Application is stored in a SQL Database, SQL Rules can be leveraged to build from simple to highly complex business rules.
+As all the data that powers the Application is stored in a SQL Database, SQL Rules can be leveraged to build simple to complex business rules.

 Resources: Use Standard Variables